Holmer Green Senior School

 Holmer Green Senior School is a co-educational secondary school and sixth form with academy status, located in Holmer Green, Buckinghamshire, England.
-The school has approximately 860 pupils.
+The school has approximately 1220 pupils.
 The school shares a common catchment area with the nearby Sir William Ramsay School.

 In September 2006 the school was designated by the Department for Education and Skills (DfES) as a specialist school in Business & Enterprise.

 In 2008, the school was one of 34 UK secondary schools to win the NACE challenge award for its approach to able, gifted and talented children.
-In the same year, it also received an excellent Ofsted report which compared favourably to other secondary schools nearby.

 In 2016 the school was inspected by Ofsted and awarded a 'good' rating with inspectors saying pupils were 'exceptionally well prepared for life in modern Britain'.